CircuitSetup/Flux-Capacitor_backup/README.md

     </tr>
 </table>

+Next, head to the Config Portal and set the ooption **_TCD connected by wire_**.
+On the TCD, the option "Control props connected by wire" must be set.

 Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
+Therefore I strongly recommend a wireless BTTFN connection, see immediately below.

 ### BTTF-Network ("BTTFN")